whosonfirst/go-whosonfirst-pip/README.md

 p.IndexMetaJSONFile(meta_file)
 ```

-You can index individual GeoJSON files or Who's On First "meta" files, which are CSV files with pointers to individual Who's On First records.
+You can index individual GeoJSON files or [Who's On First "meta" files](https://github.com/whosonfirst/whosonfirst-data/tree/master/meta) which are just CSV files with pointers to individual Who's On First records.

 The `PointInPolygon` function takes as its sole argument the root path where your Who's On First documents are stored.
 This is because those files are used to perform a final "containment" check.
 The details of this are discussed further below.